 Irene Politis, who has been paralyzed since a 1979 car accident, lives with her husband, Ioannis, in an apartment in Astoria, Queens owned by Marine Terrace Associates and managed by the Wen Management Group.
 Since the building is not equipped with an elevator or wheelchair ramp to access the unit, Ms. Politis’ husband has to carry her up and down the five steps separating her front door from the ground level.

 In 2008, Mr. Politis, concerned about his own deteriorating health, asked the landlord to build a ramp so his wife could freely come and go on her own.
-When the landlord ignored this request, Mr. Politis contacted the New York City Commission on Human Rights (“the Commission”).
-The Commission sent an architect to the Politis’ building to assess the feasibility of constructing the ramp.
+When the landlord ignored this request, Mr. Politis contacted the New York City Commission on Human Rights (“the Commission”). how to use tinder without facebook The Commission sent an architect to the Politis’ building to assess the feasibility of constructing the ramp.
 While the architect concluded that the front stairs were too narrow to accommodate a ramp, he noted that the landlord had made another unit in the building wheelchair accessible by altering a kitchen window and recommended that remedy for the Politises.

 Under the City Human Rights Law, landlords are required to make alterations to their buildings to accommodate disabled tenants, so long as it does not create an unreasonable financial burden.
 Spurned to action by the Commission’s findings, in July 2010, the landlord brought in his own structural engineer who issued a report concluding the window ramp project would be financially unfeasible due to structural deficiencies in that part of the building.
 After this finding, the landlord offered as an alternative to move the Politises to a different building a few miles away.
 The Politises rejected this plan on account of not wanting to uproot the life they had established during their 27 years at this location.
 Additionally, moving would put their Section 8 government housing subsidy at risk.